asmith60/node-hapi-typescript-template/README.md

 npm run test:coverage
 ```

 The [Istanbul](https://istanbul.js.org/) library is used to calculate and check test coverage.
 Its main configuration file is [.nycrc](.nycrc).
-Istanbul is currently calculating and displaying test coverage, but not failing builds for low test coverage.
+I have configured Istanbul to calculate and display test coverage, but not fail builds for low test coverage.
 To start failing builds for test coverage thresholds, toggle the `check-coverage` property in [.nycrc](.nycrc) to be `true`.

 ### Lint